To understand the main difference between these two ways of communication with your server, you need to understand how the Sigfox Cloud was built.

 This is represented in the diagram below:

-Callbacks are HTTP requests which are one way only, as they are generated by our server and sent to your servers instantly upon receipt of a message from the emitting device.
+Callbacks are HTTP requests which are one-way only, as they are generated by our server and sent to your servers instantly upon receipt of a message from the emitting device.

-Callbacks are available through device types as they will be activated every time any device of this device type sends a message.
-The callback menu is available by clicking on the "Device type" tab, and then clicking on any device type you have.
+To create a callback, open the callback menu in Sigfox Cloud.
+It is available by clicking on the "Device type" tab, and then clicking on any device type you have.
 The callback menu will appear on the left.

 If you select the callback menu and click on "new" in the top right corner, different options will appear.

 If you wish to instantly send incoming messages to your private server or to a custom service, you will have to complete information regarding the service:

-By doing so you will be able to process data sent from the device server-side and render the information gathered intelligibly for the end user (after decoding the hexadecimal frame).
+By doing so, you will be able to process data sent from the device server-side and render the information gathered intelligibly for the end-user -- after decoding the hexadecimal frame.

 Below is a document describing callback configuration in details.

 After setting up the HTTP Callbacks, you will quickly be able to retrieve messages on your private application.
-But..
+But...

 - How do you manage your huge list of devices?

 - How can you automatically register new devices when customers activate them?

 - How can you know there is Sigfox coverage at a designated location?

 We have built a very powerful REST API which will allow you to automate every required action.
 This was done to allow our customers to completely manage the Sigfox aspects of their business autonomously from their own platforms.